Skip to main content

 Medisterpølse

-Danish pork sausage seasoned with allspice and other spices.
-Pan-fried and served with stewed kale, potatoes, and mustard.
-Christmas tradition.
-Juicy, flavorful sausage with distinctive spicing.
+Danish pork sausage seasoned with allspice and other spices, pan-fried and served with stewed kale, potatoes, and mustard.
+It's a Christmas regular, juicy and distinctly spiced.

 Boller i Karry